isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/creating-a-map.md

 You can edit the hierarchy of topics inside the map.

-1. Click a topic&#39;s icon to select it.
+1. Click a topic's icon to select it.
-2. Use the Move Right and Move Left icons to demote and promote elements respectively.
+2. Use the arrows to demote and promote elements respectively.

    ![Repository icon](images/lesson-8/left-right.png)